ShaunaMyers/ShaunaMyers/README.md

   <a href="https://github.com/ShaunaMyers/turing-tip-jar"><img width="300" align='right' src="https://user-images.githubusercontent.com/74690897/127753461-248752da-56b1-4415-985c-3c59a85c1849.gif"></a>
 </p>

-Built in a week and a half.
-On page load a user can view movie info.
-A user can click on a movie and continue to view info.
-Built with React, JavaScript, React Router, CSS, JSX, a movie API, and tested with Cypress.
+Built in one week.
+Provides Turing Alum and students the ability to add tips for other Turing members to search through and rate.
+Built with Express, PostGreSQL, React, JavaScript, React Router, CSS, JSX, Heroku, and tested with Cypress.
+This was a huge learning curve, as I had never dabbled in the backend before.
+It gave me some experience in the world of databases and servers and I cannot wait to learn more!
 View the full project [here](https://github.com/ShaunaMyers/turing-tip-jar).